 Derek Petti, Au.D., completed his audiology capstone project in this laboratory and will continue in the laboratory for his Ph.D.
 Topic TBD.

 Chanie Monoker, M.S., received her masters degree in audiology from Brooklyn College.
 Her research will involve speech processing in listeners with and without a history of otitis media.

 Melissa Monteiro, M.A., was trained at the All India Institute.
-Topic TBD.
+Her research focuses on nasality.

-Chiashin Cindy Shih, M.A., received her training in linguistics in Taiwan.
+Chiashin Shih Machado, M.A., received her training in Psychology and Language Sciences in London.
 Her research interest lies in the area of linguistic tone processing and learning.